roughike/streaming_shared_preferences/README.md

 ```

 The public API follows the same naming convention as `shared_preferences` does, but with a little
-twist - every getter returns a `Preference` object, which is a `Stream`!
+twist - every getter returns a `Preference` object, which is a special type of `Stream`.

 ```dart
 // Provide a default value of 0 in case "counter" is null.